alanrvazquez/MIOSE/README.txt

-README file for code to accompany "A Mixed Integer Optimization Approach for Model Selection in Screening Experiments."
+README file for code to accompany "A Mixed Integer Optimization Approach for Model Selection in Screening Experiments." by Alan R. Vazquez, Eric D. Schoen and Peter Goos.

 ===CONTENTS=======================================